Maximize Charitable Gifts While Minimizing Taxes

 By Michael J. McCool, CFP, CIMA

 Financial Advisor, Consolidated Planning Corporation

-Did you know that the holiday season is also the year-end charitable giving season?
-That’s right.
-Over 30 percent of all charitable donations are made in December alone.
-So if you are giving to charities this year, why not do it in the most tax efficient manner possible.
-Here are three smart giving ideas and as always, be sure to check with your tax advisor to see how these strategies impact your taxes.
+Tax season is here!
+If you are giving to charities this year, why not do it in the most tax efficient manner possible.
+Here are three smart giving ideas you may wish to consider.
+As always, be sure to check with your tax advisor to see how these strategies impact your taxes.